Key Takeaway

 Should I stop creatine during tirzepatide dose escalation?

 Not necessarily.
-However, if you experience significant nausea during dose increases, temporarily pausing creatine for a few days until side effects settle is a reasonable approach.
+But if you experience significant nausea during dose increases, temporarily pausing creatine for a few days until side effects settle is a reasonable approach.
 Resume once your body adjusts to the new dose.

 Can creatine cause false kidney readings while on tirzepatide?